maibennett/sta235/exampleSite/content/Assignments/Project/_index.en.md

 # Instructions

 1. **Form a team**: Within your section, select a team of 3 or 4 students.
 Students can choose their own teammates, but whether you are able to form a team of 3 or 4 will depend on the slots available (each section has between 0 and 2 groups of 3 depending on the number of students).
 If you don't have enough people for a team, feel free to post on the Canvas discussion board to look for additional students!

+	- The instruction team will send out an announcement when its time to choose your group.

 2. **Download and clean the data**: You can start with this straight away (and I recommend it given the amount of deadlines at the end of the semester).